Who are we

 Jane Pitman OBE DL

 A Hertfordshire resident for nearly 40 years and for many years involved in local politics.
 Until her retirement in 2012, Jane was Chairman of Hertfordshire County Council and also served for seven years as the Executive Member for Childrens Services which was intensive and rewarding, especially as the corporate parent to over 1,000 children.
-Jane was also a prime over in establishing the 82 Children’s Centres in the county.
+Jane was also a prime mover in establishing the 82 Children’s Centres in the county.

 Lauren is a broadcaster for ITV News Anglia, a regional television news and current affairs programme, produced by ITV Anglia, serving the East of England.
 She was a trustee until 2012 and now is an ambassador for TRACKS autism attending events in East Anglia.